logomonicLearning/osi-model/layers/2_dataLinkLayer.md

 ---

 ## Logic Link Control (LLC) 802.2 (implemented in software)
-The LLC is the upper sublayer of the LLC which acts as an interface between the MAC sublayer and the network layer. <span style="display:none">LLC is very similar to several famous data link protocols, like Synchronous Data Link Control (SDLC) or High Level Data Link Control (HDLC) protocols. </span> The LLC includes the <span style="color:blue">service access points (SAP)</span> information in the frame to allow multiple applications to communicate simultaneously with other applications on the local machine or other stations on the network.
+The LLC is the upper sublayer of the LLC which acts as an interface between the MAC sublayer and the network layer.
+LLC is very similar to several famous data link protocols, like Synchronous Data Link Control (SDLC) or High Level Data Link Control (HDLC) protocols.
+The LLC includes the <span style="color:blue">service access points (SAP)</span> information in the frame to allow multiple applications to communicate simultaneously with other applications on the local machine or other stations on the network.

 It provides the following services: